Frequently Asked Questions?

 I am concerned about moisture being trapped and causing damp, mould or rot in my timbers.
 Will this happen and how can it be avoided?

-No, both open and closed cell products provided by FoamInstall are breathable.
-We also will install a layer to allow for the roof to breath properly.
+No, both open and closed cell foam insulation products provided by FoamInstall are breathable.
+In roof spaces we also will install a layer between the foam and the tiles to allow for air exchange under the tiles.